Last Updated on May 4, 2021 by Grey Idol

 What is a Cash Budget?

 To keep track of the cash flowing in and of your business, consider using a tracking budget.
-When you check your cash-flow statement regularly, you can see if your business is using it effectively.
+When you check your cash-flow statement regularly (different from your cash budget), you can see if your business is using it effectively.
 Then, you can better budget how much cash you need to keep your business liquid.

 When you create a cash budget, you can use it to determine what you need.
 Some businesses set their budget for six to twelve months, then adjust as needed.
 Rather than using your cash budget for targets, use it for needs, so you spend it wisely to help your business.